jessepav/libgdx-wiki-old/Ninepatches.md

   * ScrollPanes
   * Textfields

-In Libgdx there are several ways to load resources, which also counts for NinePatches.
+In libGDX there are several ways to load resources, which also counts for NinePatches.
 When manually creating and instantiating a ninepatch, we are specifying the patch regions in code.
 When loading a NinePatch using Skins (and the SkinPacker to create them) the process is a bit different.
 This will also be covered on this page.

 ## Creating and instantiating a NinePatch manually  ##